 What insurance do you take?

 The following is a list of the major plans that Dr. Gil is in-network.
-Please check with you carrier regarding your particular plan.
+Your plan may still cover visits with Dr. Gil.
+Either way, please check with your insurance carrier regarding your particular plan.

 • Blue Cross

 • MODA / ODS

 Dr. Gil can order lab work through any of the labs in the Portland metro area or where you live through LabCorp.
 We do not perform blood draws in our office.
 Dr. Gil also does hair mineral analysis testing, pyroluria testing, food sensitivity testing, and the tests relating to the Walsh protocol.

 Is Dr. Gil a counselor?

 Dr. Gil is trained as a psychotherapist in addition to his naturopathic doctor training.
 He earned his MA in Counseling Psychology from JFK University.
 While he does a little counseling in session he doesn’t replace the need for a psychotherapist.
 In general, Dr. Gil works on the physical side of mental/emotional problesm.